-The 2019 Minimum Wage in the state of Washington is $12 per hour.
+The 2020 Minimum Wage in the state of Washington is $13.50 per hour.
+The 2021 Minimum wage will be $13.69.
 Washington employers must pay most employees at least the minimum wage for every hour worked.

 Local Minimum Wage Rates

 Some local jurisdictions have higher minimum wage rates and different labor rules than Washington state.
 The more generous minimum wage may apply in these localities: